mkeke/c64-basic-converter/readme.md

-# TODO make a C64 BASIC parser with node/gulp
+# making a C64 BASIC parser with node/gulp

 Make it possible to code C64 BASIC in a text editor, using labels instead of line numbers, and proper variable names.
 Convert the master file to a pure basic txt file and optionally